-The goal of the Cluster Inner Magnetosphere Campaign was to study the role of mag-113 netosonic waves and chorus emissions in the process energization of electrons within the 114 radiation belts.
+The goal of the Cluster Inner Magnetosphere Campaign was to study the role of magnetosonic waves and chorus emissions in the process energization of electrons within the radiation belts.
 This program of observations took place between July and October 2013.
-115 During this period, Cluster employed a "100 km formation" which resulted in intersatel-116 lite separations of around 30 km for the pair C3 and C4 with C1 typically 300-400 km 117 distant.
-Cluster 2 was situated around 5000 km from the other 3 satellites.
-Since the 118 main observations are targeted at the plasma wave environment, new modes of opera-119 tion for the Cluster Wave Experiment Consortium (WEC) [Pedersen et al., 1997] were 120 devised, tested, and implemented within the Digital Wave Processor (DWP) [Woolliscroft 121 et al., 1997, the WEC control instrument.
-These modes, referred to as BM2, enable the 122 possibility of collecting high resolution (equivalent to burst mode science) data from the 123 Electric fields and Waves (EFW) [Gustafsson et al., 1997] and the Spatio-Temporal Anal-124 ysis of Field Fluctuations (STAFF) search coil magnetometer [Cornilleau-Wehrlin et al., 125 1997] together with the possibility of timesharing telemetry resources between Wide-band 126

-127 (WBD) [Gurnett et al., 1997] waveforms, decimated by a factor 3 or 4, and spectra from 128 the WHISPER relaxation sounder [Décréau et al., 1997].
-This mode operated in addition 129 to periods of normal Cluster burst science mode telemetry (BM1) to increase the number 130 of high resolution observations available in the vicinity of the magnetic equator.
+During this period, Cluster employed a "100 km formation" which resulted in intersatellite separations of around 30 km for the pair C3 and C4 with C1 typically 300-400 km distant.
+Cluster 2 was situated around 5000 km from the other three satellites.
+Since the main observations are targeted at the plasma wave environment, new modes of operation for the Cluster Wave Experiment Consortium (WEC) [Pedersen et al., 1997] were devised, tested, and implemented within the Digital Wave Processor (DWP) [Woolliscroft et al., 1997], the WEC control instrument.
+These modes, referred to as BM2, enable the possibility of collecting high-resolution (equivalent to burst mode science) data from the Electric fields and Waves (EFW) [Gustafsson et al., 1997] and the Spatio-Temporal Analysis of Field Fluctuations (STAFF) search coil magnetometer [Cornilleau-Wehrlin et al., 1997] together with the possibility of time sharing telemetry resources between Wideband (WBD) [Gurnett et al., 1997] waveforms, decimated by a factor 3 or 4, and spectra from the Waves of High frequency and Sounder for Probing of Electron density by Relaxation (WHISPER) relaxation sounder [Décréau et al., 1997].
+This mode is operated in addition to periods of normal Cluster burst science mode telemetry (BM1) to increase the number of high-resolution observations available in the vicinity of the magnetic equator.